Our Program Coordinator gets a lot of emails! While she is very happy to hear from you, here is a faster way to get the information you desire!

 Besides, would you really want to spend the time during your very important exam worrying about getting to something else later?
 Focus on one thing at a time!

 Unfortunately, as the program is already quite short, we cannot allow participants to come for only part of the day.
 Please check your schedule carefully BEFORE applying to the program.
 Applying to the program when you already have a commitment takes a spot away from another girl who was interested AND available.

 We made the program the length that it is because that’s how long it takes for us to say all that we would like to say and for you to learn what we would like for you to learn.
 When you look at it that way, missing large chunks of the program doesn’t make much sense, does it?

 All students must fill out our online application as individuals and will be subject to our established admissions criteria.
-We are unable to guarantee acceptance of all of an educator’s students as a group because our admissions process values diversity.
-This includes not only racial and socioeconomic diversity but also strives to include representative students from as many local high schools as is feasible.
+We are unable to guarantee acceptance of all of an educator’s students as a group because our admissions are based on interest and grade.
+We also strive to have students from as many local high schools as is feasible.